fujamabob/bitburner/doc/ns-notes.md

-tprint(args) 	Prints one or more values or variables to the Terminal. tprintf(format, values) 	Prints a raw value or a variable to the Terminal. tprintRaw(node) 	Prints a ReactNode to the terminal. tryWritePort(portNumber, data) 	Attempt to write to a port. vsprintf(format, args) 	Format a string with an array of arguments. wget(url, target, host) 	Download a file from the internet. write(filename, data, mode) 	Write data to a file. writePort(portNumber, data) 	Write data to a port.
+tprint(args) 	Prints one or more values or variables to the Terminal. tprintf(format, values) 	Prints a raw value or a variable to the Terminal. tprintRaw(node) 	Prints a ReactNode to the terminal. vsprintf(format, args) 	Format a string with an array of arguments.

 NS C-like functions
 ===================